 Yes, it happens quite often.
 What is necessary is the transformation of any kind: financial, aesthetic, statistical, physical, etc.

 Our old brain is also a powerful signaler for disruptions and modifications – it will certainly react when risky turns safe; with becomes without; or fast switches to slow.
 You probably already concluded that neutrality and dull contrast is not going to bring you results.

 Use the benefits of contrast and employ it in the service of your product.
-For instance, if you are selling an efficient vacuum cleaner, compare it to cleaners which don’t have the same power.
-It is the closest to attention you can get.
+For instance, if you are selling an efficient vacuum cleaner, compare it to cleaners that don’t have the same power.
+It is the closest to the attention you can get.

 Multimedia is the future

 Fortunately or not, today’s users avoid long and explanatory articles, and they like for things to be served in front of them.